ocean-eddy-cpt/gcm-filters/docs/theory.rst

 ------------

 The filter goes through several steps to produce the final filtered field.
-There are two different kinds of steps: "Laplacian" and "Biharmonic" steps.
+There are two different kinds of steps: *Laplacian* and *Biharmonic* steps.
 At each Laplacian step, the filtered field is updated using the following formula

 .. math:: \bar{f} \leftarrow \bar{f} + \frac{1}{s_{j}}\Delta \bar{f}